Dark Energy Survey Year 6 Results: Cell-based Coadds and Metadetection Weak Lensing Shape Catalogue: Image Simulation-based Tests

 So far, we have discussed the catalogue-level systematics tests and mostly examined the sources of additive bias, which we can calibrate from data.
 The calibration of multiplicative bias, however, needs to be characterized and carried out in realistic image simulations.
 For this purpose, we use an image simulation suite generated using an update version of the DES Y3 image simulation code and data \citep{2022MNRAS.509.3371M}.
 In this work, we present a short description of the simulations and defer a more detailed presentation to \citealt*{y6imagesims}.

 The image simulations are generated independently for each coadd tile.
 We use a set of $\sim1000$ randomly selected tiles.
-For each coadd tile, we simulate each input single-epoch (CCD) image using the observed pixel masks, backgrounds, WCS, and PSF solutions.
-The input single-epoch images are then put through the identical cell-based coadding and \mdet\ pipelines as the actual DES data.
+For each coadd tile, we simulate each input single-epoch (CCD) image using the observed pixel masks, backgrounds, WCS, and PSF solutions.\footnote{For the image simulations, we make the simulation and run the analysis using a simpler WCS from \texttt{SCAMP} \citep{scamp2002} for each CCD image.
+We made this change so that we could fully integrate the analysis pipeline with that used for synthetic-source injection \citep{y6balrog}.} The input single-epoch images are then put through the identical cell-based coadding and \mdet\ pipelines as the actual DES data.
 The input catalogue of galaxies for the simulations is derived from the same catalogue used in \cite{2022MNRAS.509.3371M}, but with updates to include realistic galaxy clustering from the Cardinal simulation \citep{2024ApJ...961...59T} and corrections to the bright end of the magnitude function for the deficit of bright objects in the original catalogue.
 We again used \texttt{fitvd}\footnote{\url{https://github.com/esheldon/fitvd}} models fit to the data as the input sources \citep{2022MNRAS.509.3371M}.
 For the stars, we used a combination of the LSST \texttt{trilegal} simulations \citep{lsst_trilegal} and \gaia\ EDR3 \citep{gaia_edr3} catalogues.
 This combination allows us to place very bright stars in their correct locations.
 Our \mdet\ pipeline uses the locations of \gaia\ stars for special processing steps and so this detail is important.
 When simulating objects, we use color and position of the object to evaluate the PSF model, allowing our simulations to test both the effects of using the median galaxy color in the \mdet\ code and the effects of ignoring the PSF spatial dependence within single cell-based coadds.